Conflict of Commitment Policy

 In addition, certain types of External Professional Activities must be approved in advance as described in Section VI below, even if they fall within this time commitment.

+IV.
 Use of University Resources and Consulting

 Faculty may not use University resources (including but not limited to funds, facilities, and equipment), personnel (including students and University employees), confidential information, or indicators of University endorsement in connection with External Professional Activities except in a purely incidental way.
 This does not preclude faculty from identifying Boston University as their employer in reports, publications, or presentations.